 2. mutes emotion -- e.g., alleviates non-stop crying

 Worrying about the SSRIs, I was reminded me of the mask in The Fantasticks.
 As El Gallo is taking Luisa out to see the world, The Mute hands her a mask to take along for the journey:

 " . . . a paper mask of a blank face; a laughing - hollow mask; a stylish face that is frozen forever into unutterable joy.
 This mask is upon a little hand - stick -- so that when held in front of one's visage, it blocks out any little tell - tale traces of compassion or of horror. . . .So, my concern was what if the Paxil (Celexa, Effexor, Lexapro, Wellbutrin) was like Luisa's mask, enabling you to put a good spin on a bad scene.
 Or could it be the opposite?
-Perhaps we also have a mask that makes everything seem worse than it really it is, and taking the SSRIs allows us to bring that mask away from our eyes and see things as they really are?
+As my friend Katy wisely pointed out, perhaps we also have a mask that makes everything seem worse than it really it is, and taking the SSRIs allows us to bring that mask away from our eyes and see things as they really are?
 Maybe that's it.